 Paralysis ticks go through 4 stages of life – starting out as an egg, maturing to a larva (about 0.5mm long), nymph (about 1mm long) and an adult (larger than 1mm long).
 Female adult ticks lay up to 3000 eggs in leaf litter every month and remain as eggs for 40-60 days before hatching into larvae.

 There are over 70 species of tick found in Australia and unfortunately, colour isn’t always a useful indicator when attempting to identify species, as it can be changed by the tick feeding.
 Their legs are their best feature with which to distinguish a paralysis tick from other species.
-Paralysis ticks have one pair of brown legs closest to their head and closest to their body, and then two pairs of white legs in between.
+Paralysis ticks have one pair of brown legs closest to their head and another set closest to their body, and then two pairs of white legs in between.
 Typically, it is only female paralysis ticks that bite humans or animals.
 Female paralysis ticks have a longer mouthpart and their first and last sets of legs are different colours.
 Male paralysis ticks do not usually feed from humans or animals as they feed directly from the female paralysis tick.

 Image from Northside Emergency Veterinary Service showing a Paralysis Tick, a Brown Dog Tick and a Bush Tick